fmezou/lappupdate/docs/howto/howto_deploy_applications.rst

 Deploy through a network
 ========================
-The phase of deployment start by calling `lappdeploy` script from a command shell.
+The phase of deployment start by calling :command:`lappdeploy` script from a command shell.
 The only argument to pass is the set name according to your organisation choice (see :ref:`howto-deploy_build-applist`)

 As any installation of program, you must launch the script with administrator privilege (right click on the command prompt link, and choose ":menuselection:`run as administrator`") .

 To push system integration further, you can call this script from a schedule task with the sending of an summary mail (see `howto-deploy_tune-your-environment`).

 .. topic:: Example